GluuFederation/gluu-sso-OpenCart-module/README.md

 2. Open the command line and navigate to the extracted folder in the conf directory.
 3. Open oxd-conf.json file.
 4. If your server is using 8099 port, please change "port" number to free port, which is not used.
-5. Set parameter "op_host":"Your gluu-server-url (internal or external)"
+5. Set parameter "op_host":"Your gluu-server-url (internal or external)" (in version 2.4.4 it removed)
 6. Open the command line and navigate to the extracted folder in the bin directory.
 7. For Linux environment, run sh oxd-start.sh&.
 8. For Windows environment, run oxd-start.bat.